Contract law

 What you will study

-The module begins by discussing the requirements for entering into a valid contract, clarifying how these are tested by the courts, for example, whether an individual has the capacity to sign a contract.
+The module begins by discussing the requirements for entering into a valid contract and clarifying how the courts these, for example, whether an individual has the capacity to sign a contract.
 You'll see how contracts are agreed, how obligations are enforced, and how disputes are resolved.
 The module will introduce you to different sources of law and explain the role of contract law and the courts in determining where and when contractual obligations arise.

 You'll learn key contractual concepts such as offer and acceptance, terms (the contents of contracts) and remedies (how to resolve problems with contracts) through a module narrative with characters that use contracts in everyday situations.
 The module will introduce the law relating to a range of contracts and their contents, such as misrepresentation, mistake, duress, and unfair terms.
 The module will also help you to familiarise yourself with recognising contracts and methods of resolving contractual problems.